 The level of skill is very varied - and due to the lower levels of agility mistakes can be made by anyone.

-In our club we tend to split certain sessions into those with different sets of skills.
+In our club we often split certain sessions into those with different sets of skills.

 With no running you nearly always pass to feet - because it is much harder to guage how far to pass in front of a player that can only walk.

 So the main skill is being able to control and pass the ball.